Kensa reviews the Greater London Authority report, ‘Low Carbon Heat: Heat Pumps in London’.

 Findings regarding the volume of carbon and running cost savings possible with ground source heat pumps with shared ground loop arrays have been published in a report by Etude, commissioned by the Greater London Authority (GLA), ‘Low Carbon Heat: Heat Pumps In London’ (September 2018).

-The report concludes that shared ground loop arrays (which were pioneered by Kensa) – defined by Etude as a ‘communal ground loop connected to individual heat pumps’ – are the most efficient, lowest carbon, and lowest cost solution when utilised in new build houses compared to various air source, direct electric, gas and CHP configurations.
+The report concludes that shared ground loop arrays (which were pioneered by Kensa) – defined by Etude as a ‘communal ground loop connected to individual heat pumps’ – compared to various air source, direct electric, gas and CHP configurations in new build houses, are the most efficient, lowest carbon, and lowest cost solution.

 In this review, we explore the key points of the ‘Low Carbon Heat: Heat Pumps In London’ report below, including: